proversity-org/edx-documentation/en_us/students/source/SFD_certificates.rst

 Receive a Certificate for an Instructor-Paced Course
 ====================================================

-Most courses distribute certificates within two weeks after the course ends.
+Most instructor-paced courses distribute certificates within two weeks after the course ends.

-When your certificate is ready, a link to your certificate is visible on your dashboard, along with your final grade.
+When your certificate is ready, for each course, a link to the certificate and your final grade are visible on the course card on your dashboard.

 .. image:: ../../shared/students/Images/SFD_Cert_web.png
    :width: 600